avmesquita/catalog-pro/README.md

 2. API and Frontend: The code was built in NestJS, with Swagger to persist data in an SQLite database, which will also facilitate reading by a file indexer.
 NestJS was also chosen to serve the HTML file with the ServeStatic module.

 3. Worker: The worker is responsible for handling processing requests from the broker, transcoding videos, and listing folders for processing, without burdening the API.
+This was build in NodeJs.

 It was designed for use with Docker to orchestrate the application layers.